 The switching output will depend on the input used to power the device.
 Unlike Shelly 1, this dual-channel relay isn’t decoupled, You won’t be able to take the advantage of “dry contacts” but you gain the power metering capabilities. to increase the safety of operation, the Shelly app also comes with a limit on current use.
 If the power draw exceeds a certain value, Shelly 2.5 will turn off.
 It won’t protect your device from shorts, but it will manage situations where spikes in current can cause heat damage.

 Upclose and personal

-I’m convinced that all my readers are smart, and will take extra care when wiring the device especially when used with mains.
-The wiring guide shows what to connect where, but please don’t be me and double check everything before flicking the power back on.
-Manual shows 3 types of installation: AC/DC and motors.
+I’m convinced that all my readers are smart, and will take extra care when wiring the device, especially when used with mains.
+The wiring guide shows what to connect where, but please don’t be me and double-check everything before flicking the power back on.
+The manual shows 3 types of installation: AC/DC and motors.
 In doubt, reach out to a professional.